 Each tax site has unique qualities, but general operations are the same.
-Here are some of the standard activities and procedures which all volunteers should follow:
+Here are some of the standard roles and procedures that all volunteers should follow:

-Site Support Volunteers welcome clients, and assure that a client has documents and identification, before giving the client paperwork to complete.
-Case Reviewer Volunteers meet with clients to conduct intake interviews to ensure eligibility for service, and help clients organize documents and complete intake forms.
-Tax Preparer Volunteers work one-on-one with clients to complete federa and Illinois returns, using professional tax software (TaxSlayer).
+Site Support Volunteers welcome clients and ensure that each client has the necessary documents and identification, before giving the client paperwork to complete.
+Case Reviewer Volunteers meet with clients to conduct intake interviews to ensure eligibility for service and to help clients organize documents and complete intake forms.
+Tax Preparer Volunteers work one-on-one with clients to complete federal and Illinois returns using professional tax software (TaxSlayer).
 Quality Reviewer Volunteers check prepared returns for errors, review returns with clients, and prepare clients for e-file or paper filing.
+Translator Volunteers will assist non-English speaking clients, facilitating communication between clients and volunteers.